The Management Centre

 The challenge:

 The world is a mess, or rather the world feels a lot messier than it did in 2019 – largely due to the Covid-19 pandemic.
-The pandemic has been tough to deal with and yet deal with it still we must.
+The pandemic was tough to deal with and yet the need to deal with it we had to do.

 When will you return signage

-It has been challenging in different ways.
-For some of us, working at home and staying at home so much has been oddly confusing, lonely and isolating.
-Some of us have been facing reduced hours or furlough, with a sense of Groundhog Day setting in and sapping us of energy.
+It was challenging in different ways.
+For some of us, working at home and staying at home so much was oddly confusing, lonely and isolating.
+Some of us have faced reduced hours or furlough, with a sense of Groundhog Day setting in and sapping us of energy.
 Some of us have had to deal with huge waves of change, requiring us to make a series of difficult decisions in an information vacuum, and feeling totally overwhelmed.
 And for some of us, we have had to jump up even more gears, work more frantically as demand has soared and resources have been pinched, re-doubling our efforts week after week, leaving us feeling tired, frustrated and very, very overworked.
 Some of us have faced a mix of these scenarios, or all of them, or more.
 And yet we need to carry on, lift ourselves up, get motivated and keep going.

 The solution – find your purpose